speters33w/CSUGlobal_ITS410/InteractiveLecture8/interactive_lecture_8_notes.md

 This Windows batch file [[backupmysql.bat](./backupmysql.bat)] will create a physical backup for your MySQL databases in a folder on the desktop.
 This batch file requires the [7-Zip archive utility](https://www.7-zip.org/download.html) to be installed.
 The batch file needs to be executed using the command line (CMD) in administrator mode.
 It will not run in PowerShell.

-To run the batch file, cd to the directory the file is in and enter:
+To run the batch file, run CMD as administrator, cd to the directory the file is in and enter:

 ```
 backupmysql.bat root <type the root password>